bahmutov/cypress-workshop-basics/intro/PITCHME.md

 ## Poll: have you used Cypress before?

-- 👏 This is my first time
+- This is my first time
-- 👍 Using for less than 1 month
+- Using for less than 1 month 👍<!-- .element: class="fragment" -->
-- ❤️ Using it for less than 1 year
+- Using it for less than 1 year 👍👍<!-- .element: class="fragment" -->
-- 😂 Using for longer than 1 year
+- Using for longer than 1 year ❤️<!-- .element: class="fragment" -->
-- 🎉 Using for longer than 2 years
+- Using for longer than 2 years ❤️❤️<!-- .element: class="fragment" -->

+---

+## Poll: have you used other E2E test runners?

+- Selenium / Webdriver
+- Protractor <!-- .element: class="fragment" -->
+- TestCafe <!-- .element: class="fragment" -->
+- Puppeteer / Playwright <!-- .element: class="fragment" -->
+- Something else? <!-- .element: class="fragment" -->

 ---